 Diagnosing your condition

 During your initial consultation, your physiotherapist will carry out a thorough examination in order to diagnosis your problem and plan your treatment.
-He/she will look at the causation and history of your condition, your medical history, general health and any medication you are currently being prescribed by your doctor.
+He/she will look at the cause and history of your condition, your medical history, general health and any medication you are currently being prescribed.

 Your physiotherapist may ask you to perform various movements, such as walking, standing and sitting.
 They will assess your posture, balance and ask you to perform more specific movements to help identify objective measures, such as muscle strength and range of motion of joints.